 All University-sponsored domestic and international travel by students, faculty and staff is suspended until further notice.

-All University locations, including El Centro, the Jacob H. Carruthers Center for Inner City Studies and the Center for College Access and Success, are receiving additional cleaning.
+All University locations, including El Centro and the Jacob H. Carruthers Center for Inner City Studies, are receiving additional cleaning.
 Northeastern is employing measures such as disinfection of high-touch surfaces and common areas, such as classrooms, washrooms, stairwells and gathering spaces.
 Read the Deep Cleaning FAQs for more information.

 Facilities Management has created a form to request personal protective equipment (PPE) supplies such as disinfectant wipes and face coverings.
 Requests must be made at the unit level by chairs or directors, and must be approved by deans and vice presidents.
 Deliveries will generally be made within one week of the request’s approval.